rdk/p2rank/misc/tutorials/training-tutorial.md

 ## Grid optimization

-P2RANK allows you to iterate exeriments (train/eval and crossvalidation) through lists of different parameter values on the command line.
+P2RANK allows you to iterate experiments (train/eval and crossvalidation) through lists of different parameter values on the command line.

-For that you need to use `prank ploop` command and list or range experssion instead of param value for one or more params.
+For that you need to use `prank ploop` command and list or range expression instead of param value for one or more params.
 Only numerical and boolean parameters are suppeotrd.

 List expression: `(val1,val2,...)` example: `'(1,2,3,4)'`